oneclick/rubyinstaller/README.txt

 While the only officially supported DevKit's are the versions available for download at http://rubyinstaller.org/downloads both the RubyInstaller and DevKit recipes are flexible enough to allow one to use any one of the compiler toolchains configured in the config/compilers/ subdirectory.

-To use a specific compiler toolchain, simply pass rake the appropriate DKVER=vendor-bits-version command line value as part of your rake task invocation.
+To use or build a specific compiler toolchain, pass rake the appropriate DKVER=vendor-bits-version command line value as part of your rake task invocation.
 For example:

-rake devkit dkver=llvm-32-2.8
+rake devkit sfx=1 dkver=llvm-32-2.8
 rake ruby19 dkver=tdm-32-4.5.0

+If you built a custom DevKit as in the first example, look in the pkg/ subdirectory for your DevKit artifact.

 ==== DevKit Compiler Toolchains: